-- Cook all meats thoroughly; use a meat thermometer to determine when food has reached a safe temperature.
+- Cook all meats thoroughly, using a meat thermometer to determine when food has reached a safe temperature.

 - Wash any cooking utensils, knives, and cutting boards that frequently come into contact with raw food.

-- Fruits and vegetables must be washed well, especially if eaten raw.
+- Wash fruits and vegetables well, especially if eaten raw.